fivetran/fivetran_sdk/development-guide.md

 - Partner code should capture and relay a clear message when the account permissions are not sufficient.

 ### User alerts
-> Note: Available in V2 only
+> NOTE: Available in V2 only.
 - Partners can throw alerts on the Fivetran dashboard to notify customers about potential issues with their connector.
 - These issues may include bad source data or connection problems with the source itself.
 Where applicable, the alerts should also provide guidance to customers on how to resolve the problem.
 - We allow throwing [errors](https://fivetran.com/docs/using-fivetran/fivetran-dashboard/alerts#errors) and [warnings](https://fivetran.com/docs/using-fivetran/fivetran-dashboard/alerts#warnings).